SpatialHub-MENDELU/spatial-design-system-docs/src/ar-vr-components/fit-into-fov.md

 ## Example

-Applying fit-into-fov to a plane with margin set to 10.
-Initially, the plane will take up the full screen's height, and then the margin will add space on the *x* and *y* axes.
+Applying fit-into-fov to a plane with the margin set to 10.
+Initially the plane will take up the full screen's height or width, depending on the device (mobile, desktop), and then margin (space) is added.

 The margin value is a percentage value and is applied to the scale of the object by scaling it down.
-The actual space (scale reduction) is calculated as `visibleWidth * margin` and `visibleHeight * margin`, which are then subtracted from the object's scale.
+The actual space (scale reduction) is calculated as `visibleScreenWidth * margin` or `visibleScreenHeight * margin`, depending on the device.
+Before calculation margin is multiplied by 2, similar to CSS.
+So here margin is 10, then the plane's scale will take 80% and margin 20% in total (10% for each side on the axis).

 The fitting happens once when the component is mounted and loaded.
 Emit `fit` event on the element to perform fitting manually whenever you want.
 Or combine it with [auto-scale](/ar-vr-components/auto-scale) to fit the object into the screen when the camera moves.